 You will find that this batter is a little thicker than a traditional crepe batter – it just seemed to work better that way.
 I tested this recipe using oat milk, but I can’t see why other plant-based milks wouldn’t work just as well.
 Let me know if you try this.

 These vegan crepes are perfect to serve on Shrove Tuesday, or Pancake Day.
 I like to enjoy them with lemon and sugar – because it reminds me of being a kid.
 My mum used to make them for us for dessert and we’d eat more of them than could possibly be good for us smothered in sprinkled sugar and lemon juice.
 Dentists, I’m sure, would not approve.
-However, they are also delicious with chocolate sauce, fruit, maple syrup and even with savoury fillings.
+However, they are also delicious with chocolate sauce, fruit, maple syrup, vegan salted caramel sauce or even with savoury fillings.

 How to make vegan crepes